MicrosoftDocs/azure-devops-docs/docs/java/labs/builddocker/index.md

 ## Build Docker images with Azure Pipelines

-In this task you will create a Azure Pipelines build pipeline that will create two containers (a mysql database container as well as a tomcat container for running the MyShuttle2 site).
+In this task you will create an Azure Pipelines build pipeline that will create two containers (a mysql database container as well as a tomcat container for running the MyShuttle2 site).
 The build will publish the containers to the Azure Container Registry you just created.

 1. Connect to the virtual machine with the user credentials which you specified when creating the VM in Azure.